gravitational/teleport-plugins/access/pagerduty/README.md

 - Basic auth (not recommended)
 - Certificate verification (recommended and default).

-To setup Basic Auth, setup a usename and password in the config below. in `[http.basic-auth]` section.
+To setup Basic Auth, setup a usename and password in the config below. in `[http.basic_auth]` section.

 If you intend to run `teleport-pagerduty` with TLS anyway, then to ensure mutual TLS verification, you need to setup `verify-client-cert = true` in the config below in `[http.tls]` section.